 What are Parking Lot Bollards?

-Parking bollards are short, protective posts that are embedded into the ground and serve as a parking lot safety barrier that protects pedestrians and building infrastructures from car accidents.
+Parking lot bollards, sometimes called “barrier posts”, are short, protective posts that are embedded into the ground and serve as a parking lot safety barrier to protect pedestrians and buildings from car accidents.
 Rose Paving strategically places parking lot bollards in areas that are likely to sustain damage from vehicles.

 So, what are bollards and where did it all begin?
 They made their way through history by making its first appearance in the 1700s.
 The first post was constructed of wood and was built to protect the Waltham Cross in London.
 Overtime, new materials were used to construct these fixtures.
 However, its sole purpose to protect properties and people essentially remained the same.